Kiuwan logo

 Pros:

-• Easy integration with IDEs, Git repositories, and CI/CD workflows.
+• Integrates well with IDEs, repositories, and CI/CD workflows

 Cons:

-• Enterprise pricing can be high for larger teams.
+• Enterprise pricing can add up for larger deployments

 Aqua Security: Best for container and cloud-native security